-(Right: This is the area of the Steenbeek - the stream runs close to the line of trees - and is therefore near to where the Newfoundland Battalion fought the engagement of August 16, 1917.
+(Right above: This is the area of the Steenbeek - the stream runs close to the line of trees - and is therefore near to where the Newfoundland Battalion fought the engagement of August 16, 1917.
 It is some eight kilometres distant from a village called Passchendaele. - photograph from 2010)

-In the meantime, a week and a day following the engagement at the Steenbeek there were then to be four weeks of relative calm which was, for the Newfoundland Battalion, to begin on August 24 with a four-day withdrawal from the forward area to Penton Camp to the north-west of the Belgian town of Poperinghe.
+A week and a day following the mid-August engagement at the Steenbeek there were then to be four weeks of relative calm which, for the Newfoundland Battalion, began on August 24 with a four-day withdrawal from the fighting and the forward area to Penton Camp to the north-west of the Belgian town of Poperinghe.

-This reprieve would continue while the British forces reenforced and re-organized after a month of fighting that had not gone as well as the British High Command had optimistically anticipated.
+This reprieve had continued while the British forces re-enforced and re-organized after a month of fighting that had not been proceeding as well as the British High Command had optimistically anticipated.

-(Right: The once-village of Passchendaele as seen from the air in 1917, after the battle of that name - from Illustration)
+(Preceding page: The once-village of Passchendaele as seen from the air in 1917, after the battle of that name - from Illustration)

-The Newfoundland unit was to go back to war during the last days of what had been a fine month of September.
-The weather of that month had been in contrast to what had gone before - but, as the fighting at Passchendaele started once more...so did the rains.
+The Newfoundland unit was to go back to war during the last days of what had been a fine month.
+The weather of those days had been in contrast to what had gone before - but, as the fighting at Passchendaele had started once more...so also had the rains.

-Once back in their trenches in late September and early October the personnel of the Newfoundland unit prepared for their next concerted attack on German positions.
+Once back in their trenches in late September and early October the personnel of the Newfoundland unit had prepared for their next concerted attack on German positions.
 It would come some two weeks later and it would come at the Broembeek,